6 Chapter 6 – Questions About A Population Mean

 • We estimate the mean of a population by first taking a random (or suitably representative) sample which gives us a sample mean.
 This sample mean is called a point estimate.
 It’s the simplest way to estimate the mean of the population.

 • Sample means vary from sample to sample.
 We can think about the histogram of all the possible sample means for a population.
 This histogram will have a bell shape outline as long as the sample size is big enough.
 It turns out that, if the population from which we draw our sample has a bell shape distribution, then even for small sample sizes, the shape of the histogram of all sample means of some size n drawn from that population will also have a bell shape distribution.
-In general, the further the shape of the histogram of the individual values in a population, the larger the sample size needs to be to make the shape of the histogram of the sample means bell-shaped.
+In general, the further the shape of the histogram of the individual values in a population are from a bell shape distribution, the larger the sample size needs to be to make the shape of the histogram of the sample means bell-shaped.

 Below the instructions (1 through 11) is an interactive which demonstrates how a sampling distribution of the mean works.
 Here’s what to do to see what happens when we make a histogram of sample means of different sample sizes: